nanahocke/mesoscale-eddies/.ipynb_checkpoints/Readme-checkpoint.md

 ### `plotting/` folder

 #### Most relevant:
 - `Categorization_new.ipynb`: It's basically the same idea as in Categorization_no_wind but this time several options with wind.
-In the lower part of the script, some scatter analysis was done by picking random points based on some criteria and the last function calculates the slope and Anticyclone/Cyclones means/medians of certain variables
 - `Boxplots.ipynb`: This script contains a function to plot larger amounts of data based on categories as binned boxplots.
 Due to memory problems, plotting over all 120 timesteps is not yet possible.
-This script has a dependency on the Categorization script, so please run them first
+This script has a dependency on the Categorization script, so please run them first.
+In the lower part of the script, some scatter analysis was done by picking random points based on some criteria and the last function calculates the slope and Anticyclone/Cyclones means/medians of certain variables
 - `Anticyclones-Cyclones.ipynb`: the mesoscale phenomena were separated into anticyclonic and cyclonic based on the sea surface temperature anomaly.
 Then, their average FCO2 and FO2 anomalies were separately calculated (maps) as well as a global average (bar plots)
 - `Global_Maps.ipynb`: the global fluxes (absolute and mesoscale) were plotted to get an overview on the amplitude of the mesoscale gas fluxes compared to the absolutes.